May 11, 2026

 This often leads to rising Days Sales Outstanding (DSO) and slower cash conversion.

-This shifts AR from reactive administration to proactive cash flow management.
+This shifts accounts receivable from reactive administration to proactive financial operations.

 High-performing finance teams use connected systems that provide:

-Instead of relying on static reports, they operate with live financial visibility.
+Instead of relying on static reports, they operate with live operational intelligence.

-Modern finance teams are increasingly using AI in accounts receivable to improve visibility and predict risk earlier.
+Modern finance teams are increasingly using AI in accounts receivable to improve operational visibility and collections prioritisation.

 AI enables businesses to:

-The best finance teams are no longer focused on processing transactions.
+The best finance teams are no longer focused purely on processing transactions.

 They are focused on: